montysecurity/OpenHunt/README.md

 ### TTP Mode

 The main functionality of this was ported from [this MITRE ATT&CK script](https://github.com/mitre-attack/attack-scripts/blob/master/scripts/technique_mappings_to_csv.py).
-Provided a Country with `-c, --country` it download the current MITRE STIX data to `groups.csv` and then parse it for all TTPs used by groups affiliated to the Country provided and prints them out along with a count of how many threat groups are seen using that Technique.
+Provided a Country with `-c, --country` it downloads the current MITRE STIX data to `groups.csv` and then parses it for all TTPs used by groups affiliated to the Country provided and prints them out along with a count of how many threat groups are seen using that Technique.

 It is also possible to use `-f, --file` to designate a file to parse.
 It expects a CSV file exported from the MITRE ATT&CK script mentioned above.